Livestock-Wildlife Interaction

 Innovations and Impact

 Using drones to scout planned grazing routes will allow herders to predict and avoid wildlife encounters, thereby mitigating negative impacts on both humans and animals.
 Drone-based monitoring solutions will facilitate rapid identification of potential conflict scenarios and can be flexibly deployed.
-App-based operation and testing and development through OPC’s Conservation Technology lab will facilitate deployment in conservancies and communities throughout Kenya and Africa.
+App-based operation and testing and development through Ol Pejeta Conservancy’s Conservation Technology Lab will facilitate deployment in conservancies and communities throughout Kenya and Africa.

 Copyright by Max Planck Institute of Animal Behavior